Written by Sneha Patwari, Corporate Secretary Lead

 Broader External Aspects

 Externally, the constitution signals who has authority and when shareholder approval is required.
-Counterparties may review it for comfort, but agreements with outsiders are governed by the contracts you sign, as the Constitution itself does not bind third parties.
+Counterparties may review it for comfort, but agreements with outsiders are governed by the contracts you sign.
+The Constitution itself does not bind third parties.

 Upholding the Company Constitution

-According to Section 39(1) of the Companies Act, each member has the personal right to take legal action to enforce a provision of the constitution or to prevent its violation.
-If the court finds that a breach has occurred, it may grant appropriate relief (for example, an injunction or declaration).
+Under Section 39(1) of the Companies Act, each member has the personal right to take legal action to enforce a provision of the constitution or to prevent its violation.
+If the court finds that a breach has occurred, it may grant appropriate relief, such as an injunction or declaration.

 Example Scenario